DUGrowth/pm-dashboard/README.md

   - `notify.ts` → server-side proxy for notifications (Teams webhook; optional email via Brevo/MailChannels)
   - `auth.ts` → password login, invite acceptance, and session management (sets secure cookies)
   - `password.ts` → authenticated users can rotate their password and refresh their session
+  - `approvers.ts` → returns the list of active approvers (no admin rights required)
   - `users.ts` → admin-only user roster + invitation emails
   - `user.ts` → returns the currently authenticated user (backed by the session cookie)
 - `public/js/copyCheckerClient.js` exposes a tiny client you can import as a module.